grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.debug.md

 ---- | ---- | -----------
 `input` | `otelcol.Consumer` | A value that other components can use to send telemetry data to.

 `input` accepts `otelcol.Consumer` data for any telemetry signal (metrics, logs, or traces).

 ## Component health

 `otelcol.exporter.debug` is only reported as unhealthy if given an invalid configuration.

 ## Debug information

 `otelcol.exporter.debug` does not expose any component-specific debug information.

 ## Example

-This example scrapes prometheus unix metrics and writes them to the console:
+This example scrapes Prometheus UNIX metrics and writes them to the console:

 ```river
 prometheus.exporter.unix "default" { }